-After The Lumbar Sympathetic Block
+After a Lumbar Sympathetic Block

-After the treatment, a patient’s legs are likely to feel numb or weak for several hours.
+After treatment, a patient’s legs are likely to feel numb or weak for several hours.
 As the numbness subsides, so too should the pain the patient felt before the block.
 Depending on the severity of the pain, some patients may need several injections before the discomfort is completely removed.
 Such doses are administered once per week.

 Lumbar sympathetic blocks are not the answer for every patient.
 This procedure is not recommended for patients who have an infection, or who take medication that thins the blood.
 There are many other treatments available for people who experience chronic pain in their legs.
 For an accurate pain assessment in New Jersey, contact the experts at Garden State Pain Center.